jfo/blog/source/posts/sild-in-closing-closures-or-lambda-part-2.md

 So... this fixes the problem with the segfault, yes, but it introduces a new problem- a giant memory leak.
-Now, everytime I evaluate a procedure and create a frame environment to help me with that, I have one more environment that may or may not be referenced anywhere.
-If I have a long enough running program, this will eventually run out of memory and die.
+Now, everytime I evaluate a procedure and create a frame environment to help me with that, I have one more Env that may or may not be referenced anywhere.
+If I have a long enough running program, these will eventually fill up all the memory available, and the program will die.

-To really solve this problem, I would have to implement a garbage collector inside the language!
-I only really want to hang onto frame environments that are referenced somewhere... if they are not referenced anywhere then I can safely free them.
-This is a big project all on it's own and there are many ways to implement GC.
-If Sild were to ever be a real, useful language, it would need to be garbage collected!
+To _really_ solve this problem, I would have to implement a garbage collector inside the language!
+I only really want to hang onto frame environments that are referenced somewhere... if they are not referenced anywhere then I could safely free them.
+This is a big project all on it's own and there are [many ways](https://spin.atomicobject.com/2014/09/03/visualizing-garbage-collection-algorithms/) to implement GC.
+If Sild were to ever be a real, useful language, it would need to be garbage collected, somehow!
 (It would also need a standard library of some sort, or at the very least, you know, numbers...)

 As I was doing this project, this is the point when I decided I was "done."

 Not really _done_ done, I would very much like to implement a garbage collector! (and also numbers...) and likely will!
 But not right now.

-My initial goal for this project was to implement a very basic interpreted lisp that could express quote, car, cons, cdr, eq, atom, cond, define, display, and lambda.
+My initial goal for was to implement a very basic interpreted lisp that could express quote, car, cons, cdr, eq, atom, cond, define, display, and lambda.
 I was able to do that!
 I learned an enormous amount along the way, and the scope of the project creeped appropriately in order to accomodate those